 As I set out to travel around Peru my biggest concern without a doubt, was what I was going to eat.
-I was worrying about getting sick, finding vegan food, staying healthy and not turning to junk food.
+I was worried about getting sick, finding vegan food, staying healthy and not turning to junk food.
 It is safe to say I was a bit of a worrier.
 Having been so strict with my diet for such an incredible amount of time I couldn’t even fathom how I was going to adapt.
 The funny thing is, we always adapt.
 Always.
-You know what they say, “Life begins are the end of your comfort zone”.
+You know what they say, “Life begins at the end of your comfort zone”.

 I wanted to write this post for anyone who is worrying about eating healthily and finding vegan food whilst in Peru.

 Before May of this year, I hadn’t eaten any food that I hadn’t cooked myself for over 4 years.
 This was due to having Chronic Fatigue Syndrome but nevertheless, traveling through Peru was going to be a huge test for me.
 I want to reassure anyone reading this that it’s okay to worry about this stuff but know that you will adapt both physically and mentally and that there are plenty of vegan options out there.
 I would still recommend taking care with what you are eating but from my experience, the best thing you can do is chill, and learn to go with the flow.
 It’s likely the worrying is going to do more harm than the food anyway…